A Conversation With Dr. Du

 My current and future research interests are stem cell biology and ocular regeneration.
 We work on different human stem cell types and utilize the mouse and rabbit as in vivo model systems for our studies.
 My laboratory focuses on (1) investigating the roles and mechanisms of exogenous stem cells and stem cell secretome in regeneration of the trabecular meshwork to reduce intraocular pressure, preserve the retinal ganglion cells, and prevent glaucomatous vision loss; (2) exploring the potential of using stem cells and stem cell secretome to treat corneal disease, restore the corneal transparency, and preserve the vision; (3) establishing disease models using cultured 3-dimentional organoids to model corneal disease and glaucoma which can be used for studying vision regeneration and discovering novel treatment options.

-2001-2003 Associate Professor Department of Ophthalmology, Xuzhou Third Hospital, Xuzhou, China ; Post-doctoral fellow, Beijing University, Beijing, China.
+2001-2003 Associate Professor Department of Ophthalmology, Xuzhou Third Hospital, Xuzhou, China ; Post-doctoral fellow, Peking University, Beijing, China.

 2008-2013 Research Assistant Professor, Departments of Ophthalmology & Developmental Biology, University of Pittsburgh School of Medicine, Pittsburgh PA USA